gvwilson/sensibleadventures/coriandel/coriandel.md

 fairy tales, that's what I think it is.
 Guards are always stupid in fairy tales."

-"I find they're not so smart in life either," Ishad says quietly in his ear.
-He presses the flat of his knife against the guard's throat.
+"I find they're not so smart in life either," Ishad says quietly, pressing the flat of his knife against the guard's throat.
 "Now, if you would do me the kindness of sheathing your blade?
 Please?"

 I don't see him tense, but his partner does.
 "Mirtan!" he snaps, ignoring Vurt's sword, the point of which is now uncomfortably close to his kidney.
 "Don't do it.
 You'll enjoy your pension a lot less if your widow's spending it on someone else."

 Mirtan reverses his sword slowly and slides it back into its sheath.
 "Won't be much of a pension when the captain finds out we were taken this easily," he says sourly.

 Ishad nods sympathetically.
 "Sorry about that.
 Now, put yours hands back here, would you?
 Ah, where's that cord?
-Lad, do you have the---no, here it is.
+Lad, do you have the---right.
 Arms crossed, please.
 No, no, at the wrists, don't be clever."

 The guard does as he's told.
-Vurt ties the first guard's wrists together, then the second's, and then ties them together.
+Vurt ties the first guard's wrists together, then the second's, and then uses a third length of cord to loop them together.
 Ishad glances at his work and grunts.
 "Good.
 Now, I'm sure you gentlemen will be more comfortable sitting.
 No, just here is fine.
 Thank you."
 Ishad steps back.
-"What do you think, lad?"
+"What do you think?"

 "Let's just go."
 Vurt has taken the two halves of his spear from the sleeve in the side of his pack and screwed them together.
 He thumps its butt on the ground.
 "The moon will be up soon."

 "I suppose so."
 Ishad raises his palms to me.
 "Thanks, lad.
 Best be off.
 You'll not want to be here when they find their feet."

 I nod.
 "Good hunting," I say to Vurt, and immediately wince.
 It's the kind of thing bad actors said in worse plays.
-I composed a few couplets this morning to speed him on his way, but now that we're here, I realize that poetry is best saved for afterward, when you know how things end.
-Not that Vurt and I will have an afterward after what I'm planning.
+I composed a few couplets this morning for exactly this moment, but now that we're here, I realize that poetry is best saved for afterward, when you know how things end.
+Not that Vurt and I are going to have an afterward.

 "Thanks."
 Vurt hefts his spear impatiently.
 "Now come on, let's go."
 He and Ishad hurry down the steps without a backward glance.

 The horizon has eaten half the sun.
 The first breath of evening caresses my cheek with a cool hand.
 The guards' shoulders twitch as they wrestle with their bonds.
-They're going to be free in a few minutes, and if I'm here when that happens, I won't be.
-"Here," I say, setting the wine bottles on the stones at my feet.
-"My oath on it, there really is nothing in them save what the vintner put there."
+They're going to be free in a few minutes.
+"Here."
+I set the wine bottles on the stones at my feet.
+"My oath on it, there really is nothing in them except wine.
+It's the best I could afford."

 The first one doesn't even look at me.
 The second one, Mirtan, clears his throat and spits on the bottles.
-Wordless, ashamed, and very frightened by what I'm about to do, I turn and hurry back toward the city.
+Ashamed and excited, I turn and hurry back into the city.

 -----